 People with refractive errors often require stronger prescriptions.
 They may therefore benefit from using high index lenses.

 In this article, learn more about high index lenses, what to consider when choosing them, and where to purchase them.

 Glasses and contact lens prescriptions contain different numbers and abbreviations.
 When looking at a prescription, a person will likely notice the following information:

 - OD: This stands for oculus dexter and refers to the right eye.

 - OS: This stands for oculus sinister and refers to the left eye.

 - OU: This stands for oculus uterque and refers to both eyes.

 Displayed after each of these letters will be a numerical value with either a plus (+) or minus (-) sign.
 The higher the number, the more correction a person’s eye needs.
-The plus sign indicates that a person is farsighted, and the minus sign indicates that a person is nearsighted.
+The plus sign indicates that a person has farsightedness, and the minus sign indicates that a person has nearsightedness.